Resource quantification for programming low-depth quantum circuits: Approximate programmability and circuit complexity of MO universal unitary programming

 \begin{definition}[$\epsilon$-universal quantum processor \cite{YuxiangOptimal2020, Gschwendtner2021programmabilityof}] A quantum processor for unitaries in $ \U(d)$ is a tuple $(\mathcal{C}, \{\psi_{U}\}_{U \in \U(d)})$ where $\mathcal{C} \in \cptp(\mathcal{H} \otimes \mathcal{H}_P)$ and $\psi_{U} \in \Dens( \mathcal{H}_P)$ (the `quantum chip').
 The space $\mathcal{H}_P$ supports the programmability of the processor, and the processor channel $\mathcal{C}$ is independent of the choice of $U$.
 The output of the processor when programming $\mathcal{U}$ is given by $\mathcal{E}_U(\cdot) := \Tr_{\mathcal{H}_P}\left[ \mathcal{C}(\cdot \otimes \psi_{U}) \right]$.
 For any $\epsilon \in (0, 1]$, a processor $\mathcal{E}_U$ is $\epsilon$-universal if

 \end{definition}

-The MO scheme provides a unified framework for programming arbitrary unitary gates in a semi-classical fashion, consisting of \textbf{(1)} learning parallel copies of the unitary gate $U$ with a proper probe state $\ket{\psi_P}$ and storing the information in the quantum register in the form of a program state $\ket{\psi_{P, U}}$; and \textbf{(2)} retrieving the channel from the register via post-selection with a continuous measurement on $\ket{\psi_{P, U}}$, namely the measure-and-operate operation.
-A diagrammatic illustration is shown in Figure \ref{fig:MOScheme}.
+The learning-based MO scheme provides a unified framework for programming arbitrary unitary gates in a semi-classical fashion, consisting of \textbf{(1)} coherently learning parallel copies of the unitary gate $U$ with a properly entangled probe state $\ket{\psi_P}$ and storing the information in the quantum register in the form of a program state $\ket{\psi_{P, U}}$; and \textbf{(2)} retrieving the channel from the register via post-selection with a continuous measurement on $\ket{\psi_{P, U}}$, namely the measure-and-operate operation.
+A diagrammatic illustration is shown in \autoref{fig:MOScheme}.
+The probe state and the POVM utilize a representation-theoretic design to achieve sample-optimal $\epsilon$-approximate programming at a Heisenberg limit \cite{YuxiangOptimal2020}.